Black-2710/deonion1745/README.md

  - intended to exploit the onion site via Network.
  - specifically used for highly protected websites like illegal drug trefficking sites.
  - this phase needs more details more than from reconn*, because onion network cant be decrypted that easily.
- - using a onion network intrusion based attack to monitor.
+ - using a onion network intrusion based attack to monitor
    - Cell Manipulation